Jeimer Candelario Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.95).
+- The Rangers have a 3.99 team ERA that ranks 10th among all league pitching staffs.

-- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (92 total, one per game).
+- The Rangers surrender the 10th-fewest home runs in baseball (95 total, 1.1 per game).

-- Heaney (5-5) gets the starting nod for the Rangers in his 17th start of the season.
-He has a 4.12 ERA in 83 2/3 innings pitched, with 89 strikeouts.
+- Dunning (8-1) gets the starting nod for the Rangers in his 12th start of the season.
+He's put together a 2.71 ERA in 86 1/3 innings pitched, with 55 strikeouts.

-- The lefty last pitched on Sunday against the Houston Astros, when he threw five scoreless innings while giving up three hits.
+- His last time out came on Tuesday against the Boston Red Sox, when the righty tossed six innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.